stackbuilders/dotenv-hs/README.md

 ### Command substitution

-In order to use the standard output of a command in your env vars use the following sintax $(your_command).
+In order to use the standard output of a command in your env vars use the following syntax $(your_command).
 For instance:

 ```
 DATABASE=postgres://$(whoami)@localhost/database